 3.Don’t overdo goodbyes or greetings: by putting too much into these dogs can get accustomed to you leaving as bad so make sure to be calm when both leaving and entering your house.

-6.Training: the most effective and popular method is reverse training, there are guides to help you out at home however it is recommended to seek your veterinarians guidance in order to make sure this is the right venue for your pet.
-Oftentimes trainers are needed so make sure you are getting a high quality dog trainer.
+7.Training: the most effective and popular method is reverse training, there are guides to help you out at home however it is recommended to seek your veterinarian's guidance in order to make sure this is the right venue for your pet.
+Oftentimes trainers are needed, so make sure you are getting a high-quality dog trainer.

 SitStay has been your working dog supply headquarters since 1995.
 From service dog vests, dog beds, and working dog equipment, to dog treats and dog training supplies.
 We've got you covered.